marler8997/har/README.md

 ## Directory Separators

-For now, HAR only supports the foward slash `/` as a directory separator, regardless of platform.
+HAR only supports the foward slash `/` as a directory separator, regardless of platform.

 Correct:
 ```